-Take the picture to the right.
+Take the picture above.
 It’s painted on a ceiling.
 You get a perspective you don’t get in much of the boring wall-art we see today.
 Yes, you’re looking up—right up the tunic of the chariot driver.
 Whoops!
 He’s not wearing underwear!
 Surprise!

 And thus you are prepared for things to come.

-In the picture at the upper right, you see the naked yumminess of the Olympian banquet in a room called the Sala di Psiche.
-You can click it to make it bigger.
-The picture I mean.
+In the picture at the top of the article, you see the naked yumminess of the Olympian banquet in a room called the Sala di Psiche.

-And then, in the same room, just over a glass door spewing toxic light into the room, there’s the graphically-depicted Jupiter Seducing Olympia.
+And then, in the same room, just over a glass door spewing toxic light into the room, there’s this image of graphically-depicted Jupiter Seducing Olympia.
 It looks like the seduction is just about over.
 If you look carefully, you’ll see the main act is about to take place.

 Ah, the gods!
 Nasty but very attractive.